 When companies don’t have security and breach reporting policies for their franchisees, their locations are more vulnerable to attacks, and their response to problems will be slow and uncoordinated.
 Most local managers lack the ability to set up a secure point of sale system, and local weaknesses allow access to the central data systems.

 For clients, this lack of attention to detail can deliver a devastating blow to the reputation of the brand as a whole.
-Data breaches can be devastating enough that a Franchisee may be forced to close their doors; causing loss of income to their employees as well as themselves.
-The franchiser isn’t necessarily able to escape at least some of the blame as poor security at franchised locations can result in liability for the corporate level.
+Data breaches can be devastating enough that a Franchisee may be forced to close their doors; causing a loss of income to their employees as well as themselves.
+The franchiser isn’t necessarily able to escape at least some of the blame as poor security at franchised locations can result in liability at the corporate level.
 Take for instance when a subsidiary of Wyndham hotels experienced a data breach that affected over 600,000 customers, to which the FTC tried to hold Wyndham Worldwide liable.

 To protect its legal position and its reputation, the corporate level needs to require its franchisees to use strong security practices, and declare standard tools and procedures to protect the data they handle along with measures in place to make sure the proper upgrades and maintenance are in compliance.